FREQUENTLY ASKED FINANCIAL QUESTIONS

 2. Which federal loans are available to me?

-There are three types of federal loans available to you.
+There are two types of federal loans available to you.

 For more information on loans, please visit here

 3. Which Texas loans are available to me?

 If you are a Texas resident, you may also choose to secure the additional amount of aid for which you are eligible by applying for College Access loans, funded by the State of Texas.
 Click here

 to apply.
 Texas residency requirements can be found here